 If you have previous experience in a language offered at Illinois State, you can take our Online Placement Exams (Readiness Tests) in French, German, or Spanish to determine the appropriate Illinois State course level for you.

 Your score on this test will help you to make a more informed decision about which course to start with at Illinois State.
 It does not confer any course credit or grade, and it will not serve to block or permit your enrollment in a given course.

 For more information or for placement advice about other ISU-offered languages that do not have placement tests, contact Academic Advisor Laura Edwards.

 Students who come in with strong oral skills in Spanish can receive credit for SPA 214 by taking an Oral Proficiency Exam with one of our faculty.

 Students may take the OPE if they meet any of the following:

-Students who have an OPI official rating of Intermediate High or above will automatically earn credit for SPA 214 and should not take this exam.
+Students who have an ACTFL OPI official rating of Intermediate High or above will automatically earn credit for SPA 214 and should not take this exam.
 Please submit OPI transcript to the LAN department office (STV 114) to apply for credit.

 Generally, students with 0 years of high school Spanish are advised to begin in SPA 111, 1-2 years in SPA 112, and 3-4 years in SPA 115.

-Please note that Spanish 111 and 112 have been redesigned so that students who have had some previous experience (1 -2 years) with Spanish should begin in Spanish 112 and not Spanish 111.
-Spanish 112 now includes a review of 111 at the start of the semester.
+Students who have had some previous experience (1-2 years) with Spanish should begin in Spanish 112 and not Spanish 111.
+Spanish 112 includes a review of 111 at the start of the semester.

 Students who begin at the 112 level or higher and earn a C or better will earn credit for free (CAP) for up to 8 hours that they skip to begin at a higher level.
-Students must fill out a CAP form in STV 114 to request this credit.
+Students must fill out a CAP form to request this credit.